 Satu joined Watsi on July 19th, 2015.
-Six years ago, Satu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Satu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Satu's most recent donation supported Ericka, a baby girl from Guatemala, to treat and manage a rare genetic disorder.

 Satu has funded healthcare for 11 patients in 5 countries.